Believe it or not, there are ways to lower a wedding cake price while

 still going for the classiest of cakes.
 After reading this article,

 you’ll be able to treat your guests with a mouthwatering cake which was

 bought at reasonable price.

-1. Make sure that the decoration and design is the right kind to suit your taste, before you agree to give an order to the baker.
+1. Make sure that the decoration and design are the right kinds to suit your taste before you agree to give an order to the baker.

 Go through referrals and see what prices are being quoted.
 Look through

 their real portfolio first before deciding on your cake (not the 3-ring

 binder of flawless images).
 A supermarket could offer a wide range of

 cakes at a lesser cost than your bakery.
 However, you should note

 whether their cakes are made on the spot or produced elsewhere and